Versus You: Worn And Loved (2019)

+Lights Out & A Collection (2009–2024) (2023-2024)

+After releasing Worn and Loved in 2019, Versus You entered a period of relative inactivity between 2020 and 2022 due to the COVID-19 pandemic, during which the band did not rehearse or perform live.

+They returned in 2023 with the digital EP Lights Out, released on September 1 and featuring three new songs.
+In August 2024, the band released a 15-year retrospective compilation titled A Collection (2009–2024).

+In December 2024, Versus You began recording a new full-length studio album at Unison Studios in Luxembourg with producer Tom Gatti.
+The album was mixed and mastered by Jason Livermore at The Blasting Room in Fort Collins, Colorado, and is expected to be released in winter 2025–2026.
+Two singles from those sessions have been released so far: "Count on Your Tears" (December 2024) and "Phoned In" (February 2025).

+The band resumed touring in 2024 and 2025, performing across Luxembourg, France, Germany, and Austria.

 Style

-Versus You indicates that their style is inspired by Berkeley, Minneapolis and Chicago punk bands such as Crimpshrine, Fifteen, Jawbreaker, The Replacements, Hüsker Dü, The Broadways and many 90's punk bands.
+Versus You indicates that their style is inspired by punk bands such as Crimpshrine, Fifteen, Jawbreaker, The Replacements, Hüsker Dü, The Broadways and many 90's punk bands.
 Their songwriting is also inspired by non-punk acts such as Big Star, Alex Chilton, Tom Petty & The Heartbreakers, The Kinks and Paul Westerberg.

 Side projects

-Eric Rosenfeld is also the guitarist and singer of the band Adoptees and has a solo project called Communicaution that he started in 2004 in which he mainly plays acoustic songs.
-He was also active in the bands Rise-Up, Broken Stars and TimeSickness.
-Eric Rosenfeld also plays in the 2016 founded project The Cutting Word.
+Eric Rosenfeld is also the guitarist and singer of the bands Adoptees, Not For Sale and Communicaution.
+He was also active in the bands Rise Up, Broken Stars and Timesickness.

 Giordano Bruno runs the Luxembourgish record labels G Chord Records and Noiseworks Records.
-He was also active in the band Broken Stars.
+He was also active in the bands Broken Stars & The Last Millenium Suckers.

+Dario Bruno & Jerome Lux were both active in the Hardcore Punk Band Extinct.